aspnetzero/documents/blog-posts/en/save-audit-logs-to-elasticsearch-asp-net-zero.md

 }
 ```

-Now, we need to replace the default AuditingStore implementation with our new ElasticSearchAuditingStore.
+Now, we need to replace the default `AuditingStore` implementation with our new `ElasticSearchAuditingStore`.
 To do that, add following code to your module's `PreInitialize` method.

 ```csharp
 public override void PreInitialize()